-The BGG Hotness list is one of the best real-time signals we have for what the hobby is thinking about.
-This week, it’s thinking about interaction.
+The BGG Hotness list is one of the best real-time signals for what the hobby is collectively obsessing over.
+This week, the signal is loud and clear: interaction is back.

 The Top 5

-#1 — Concordia Special Edition is holding firm at the top for a second consecutive week.
-This isn’t surprising — Concordia has always been the euro that euro-sceptics love, precisely because your card plays directly affect what’s available to opponents.
+#1: Concordia Special Edition is holding firm for a second consecutive week.
+That’s not a fluke.
+Concordia has always been the euro that euro-sceptics love, precisely because your card plays directly mess with what’s available to opponents.
 The Special Edition adds enough production value to justify a re-buy for existing fans, and it’s pulling in new players who skipped the understated original box.
+A 12-year-old design outperforming everything new on the market.
+Let that sink in.

-#2 — Fossilium continues its climb.
-A set collection game about fossil excavation might sound dry, but the spatial puzzle of dig site management has genuine teeth.
+#2: Fossilium continues climbing.
+A set collection game about fossil excavation sounds dry, but the spatial puzzle of dig site management has genuine teeth.
 Players compete for the same excavation sites, and timing your digs around opponents’ plans is the whole game.
+This one’s a slow burner.

-#3 — Pies has entered the chat.
+#3: Pies has entered the chat.
 Yes, it’s called Pies.
-No, don’t let the name fool you — this is a surprisingly sharp area-control game from a first-time designer that’s been generating word-of-mouth buzz since Essen prototypes started circulating.
+No, don’t let the name fool you.
+This is a surprisingly sharp area-control game from a first-time designer that’s been generating word-of-mouth buzz since Essen prototypes started circulating.
+Keep an eye on this one.

-#5 — Harmonies rounds out the top five.
-An abstract game about building natural landscapes that rewards spatial awareness and forward planning.
+#5: Harmonies rounds out the top five.
+An abstract about building natural landscapes that rewards spatial awareness and forward planning.
+Clean, satisfying, and surprisingly crunchy for its weight.

 The New Entry

-#19 — Dune Imperium: Uprising makes its first appearance on the Hotness, driven by the digital implementation announcement.
-The original Dune Imperium was already the gold standard for deck-building-meets-worker-placement, and Uprising’s expanded market row and new faction mechanics have been divisive enough to keep people talking.
+#19: Dune Imperium: Uprising makes its first Hotness appearance, driven by the digital implementation announcement.
+The original Dune Imperium was already the gold standard for deck-building-meets-worker-placement.
+Uprising’s expanded market row and new faction mechanics have been divisive enough to keep people talking.
 That’s usually a good sign.

 The Pattern